davidjb/presentations/source/index.rst

     What do you call a Linux volunteer who just contributed his or her 6th patch to the Linux kernel? **Hired**.  -- InformationWeek

-    The joke is that after 5, you'll already have a job offer.
+    The in-joke is that after 5, you'll already have a job offer.

     From a corporate POV, it shows O/S in use, and in demand.